Master the theoretical foundation of machine learning by systematically learning statistics from the basics

 - Logistic regression and maximum likelihood estimation

-- Implementation of Naive Bayes classifier
+- Implementing a Naive Bayes classifier

-- Prediction uncertainty estimation with Gaussian processes
+- Quantifying prediction uncertainty with Gaussian processes

 - Model evaluation and statistical testing